digitalgeogsg/digitalgeogsg.github.io/src/content/blog/2025-sponsored-sessions.md

 + "Spatial Data Sharing: Questions of Ownership, Platforms, and Governance."
 Organized by Peter Johnson (University of Waterloo) and Pamela Robinson (Toronto Metropolitan University).
 + "Advancing Visual Methods in Geography."
 Organized by Jonathan Cinnamon (University of British Columbia Okanagan), Agnieszka Leszczynski (Western University), and Lindi Jahiu (Western University).
 + "Digital Geographies of Rural and Environmental Archives."
 Organized by Ricardo Barbosa, Jr. (Clark University), Estevan Coca (Federal University of Alfenas), and Gerónimo Barrera de la Torre (University of California, Berkeley).
++ "Citizen Participation in Urban e-Planning."
+Organized by Carlos Nunes Silva (University of Lisbon).